 After seeing Juliet’s photo with her guys advertising her show at the Winter Garden Theatre, I vowed that I wanted to and would be one of them – someday.
 I was living just across the street from the theatre at the time and saw the name on the marquee.
 From a dancer’s point, she was the creme de la creme of terpsichore.
 Anyone that was in her act, was up there with her.
-She only used “the best people that she could find”, to quote her.
+She only used, “the best people that I could find”, to quote her.
 Usually 6 men dancers, 2 lady dancers and 3 back-up singing ladies.

 You did two television specials in 1973/74.
 One was for Ed Sullivan and included Liza Minelli and Gina Lollobrigida, the other Las Vegas Entertainers Awards.

 This is after we closed with Mame.
 Heaven was shining on me.
 The 1974 Ed Sullivan Special was at Caesars Palace, and at the Circus Circus hotel.
 As usual, Liza was a true *itch – very stand-offish and rude to everyone.
 Typical of her.
 Gina on the other hand couldn’t have been nicer or sweeter to everyone.
 In one scene, we were all individually on a track in the ceiling following Gina around the tent.
 It was a bit scary, but she was a trooper.
 We all had a great time with her.
 Ron Lewis choreographed

 the Las Vegas Entertainers Awards, except Juliet Prowse’s number which was Gotta Move.
 That was choreographed by Nick Navarro.
 Rita Moreno was the star that Rich Rizzo and I partnered.
 Jaimie Rogers set the number to Yankee Doodle Dandy.
 I recall Michael Bennett (A Chorus Line) being in there somewhere, also.